 “I was seeing them interfering on a global level in elections.
 I saw a blatant exception that just targeted conservatives or favored liberals—and you know, we're deleting on average 300 posts or actioning 300 posts a day,” former Facebook content moderator Ryan Hartwig told Project Veritas.
 “If you magnify that by however many content moderators there are on a global scale, that's a lot of stuff that's getting taken down.”

-Facebook’s efforts to end the allegations of bias by creating an Oversight Board that could overrule CEO Mark Zuckerberg have not convinced conservatives.
-A New York Post editorial warned in May the board is a “recipe for left-wing censorship” despite two token conservatives among the first 20 (20 more will be added).
-Eighteen of the 20 are tied to or worked with groups that receive funding from liberal billionaire George Soros.
-Notable among the majority-liberal group was a left-wing, former newspaper editor who promotes censorship of conservatives, a law professor who testified in favor of Trump’s impeachment, and a Nobel Peace Prize winner who was part of of a Muslim Brotherhood-linked political party.
+Facebook’s efforts to end allegations of bias by creating an Oversight Board that could overrule CEO Mark Zuckerberg have not convinced conservatives.
+Eighteen of the 20 board members are tied to or worked with groups that receive funding from liberal billionaire George Soros.
+Notable among the majority-liberal group was a left-wing, former newspaper editor who promotes censorship of conservatives, a law professor who testified in favor of Trump’s impeachment, and a Nobel Peace Prize winner who was part of a Muslim Brotherhood-linked political party.

-- Facebook buried PragerU’s page in 2020 after its biased fact-checkers condemned an accurate video about polar bear population growth as “false.”
+- Facebook buried PragerU’s page in May 2020 after its biased fact-checkers condemned an accurate video about polar bear population growth as “false.”
 Facebook punished the alleged “repeated sharing of false news.”
 Two years earlier, Facebook deleted some of its educational videos as “hate speech,” and censored several others.
-Analytics showed zero reach despite having 3 million followers and typical reach of 50-70K.
+Analytics showed zero reach despite PragerU having 3 million followers and a typical reach of 50,000-70,000 on its posts.
 Facebook apologized and called the removals an “error.”

 - Facebook pulled some Trump ads against Antifa for supposedly violating policies against “organized hate” in 2019.

-- Facebook has repeatedly censored pro-life ads including a “graphic” image of an unborn baby in the womb, an ad about the danger of abortion drugs, took down an interview with an abortion survivor and falsely fact-checked a pro-life page that called Planned Parenthood an “abortion business.”
+- Facebook has repeatedly censored pro-life ads including a “graphic” image of an unborn baby in the womb in May 2019, an ad about the danger of abortion drugs, took down an interview with an abortion survivor and falsely fact-checked a pro-life page that called Planned Parenthood an “abortion business.”

-- Information about a small, Australian conference on the “Rise of Anti-Christian Sentiment in the West” was rejected as a violation of Facebook’s community standards.
+- Information about a small, Australian conference on the “Rise of Anti-Christian Sentiment in the West” was rejected as a violation of Facebook’s community standards in April 2019.

-- Just like other social media companies, Facebook partnered with the far-left Southern Poverty Law Center to determine who is a “hate” group.
-In the past, the group put female genital mutilation activist Ayaan Hirsi Ali and neurosurgeon Dr. Ben Carson on lists of “extremists.”
+- Just like other social media companies, Facebook partnered with the far-left Southern Poverty Law Center to determine who is a “hate” group in June 2018.
+In the past, the group put anti-female genital mutilation activist Ayaan Hirsi Ali and neurosurgeon Dr. Ben Carson on lists of “extremists.”

 - In 2016, conservative pressure over allegations Facebook suppressed conservative content from Trending Topics forced the company to move to full automation and eventually kill off the feature.

-- Starting in 2010, Facebook teamed with GLAAD and other LGBT organizations to stop anti-gay speech on the platform.
+- Starting in 2010, Facebook teamed with the Gay & Lesbian Alliance Against Defamation and other LGBT organizations to stop anti-gay speech on the platform.
 In 2012, GLAAD awarded Facebook its media award.